Fantom-Factory/afParrotSdk2/readme.md

 Note that `VideoStreamer` requires [FFmpeg](https://ffmpeg.org/) so you should download (or compile) a version for your hardware.
 Installation isn't required, just place the `ffmpeg` executable in the current working directory.

 Note that PNG images are streamed at the same frame rate as the video, is not juttery, and is fine for piping / drawing to an FWT canvas.

+Also note that Parrot SDK 2 is known to work with FFMEG 3.3 "Hilbert".

 ## Roundel Detection